-- 83A The statements in paragraphs 82 and 83 above are referred to as the FY14 UnqualifiedAudit Statements. - 84.
-In making the FY14 Unqualified Audit Statements, Deloitte represented that it had a reasonable basis for theese statementsopinions, and that those these opinions statements were the result of Deloitte having exercised reasonable skill and care in performing the FY14 Audit, and having complied with Auditing Standards in the course of the FY14 Audit (the FY14 Audit Report Representation).
+84. In representing that it would make the FY14 Unqualified Audit Statements (as pleaded in paragraphs 81C - 82 above), and in making the FY14 Unqualified Audit Statements, Deloitte represented that it had a reasonable basis for making the FY14 Unqualified Audit Statements, and that those statements were the result of Deloitte having exercised reasonable skill and care in performing the FY14 Audit, and having complied with Auditing Standards in the course of the FY14 Audit (the FY14 Audit Report Representation).